How to Manage Pests

 Leafminer feeding results in serpentine mines (slender, white, winding trails); heavily mined leaflets have large whitish blotches.
 Leaves injured by leafminers drop prematurely; heavily infested plants may lose most of their leaves.
 If it occurs early in the fruiting period, defoliation can reduce yield and fruit size and expose fruit to sunburn.
 Pole tomatoes, which have a long fruiting period, are more vulnerable than other tomato crops.
 Leafminers are normally a pest of late summer tomatoes and can reach high numbers.

 The most important aspect of leafminer management is conserving their natural enemies, which are often killed by broad-spectrum insecticides applied for other tomato pests.
-Reduce the risk of leafminer outbreaks by applying insecticides for fruit pests only when monitoring shows treatment is needed and by choosing insecticides that will not destroy the leafminer parasites.
+Reduce the risk of leafminer outbreaks by applying insecticides for fruit pests only when monitoring shows treatment is needed and by choosing insecticides that are least likely to harm leafminer parasites.

 Organically Acceptable Methods